-RSPT 1227 - Applied Physics / Chemistry for Respiratory Care.
+RSPT 1227 - Applied Physics for Respiratory Care.
 Two hours credit.
 Review of the theoretical and practical applications of mathematics physics and chemistry with focus on the applicability and clinical utility of the modalities, techniques, procedures, equipment, and diagnostic tests utilized in respiratory care.
-Describe the basic principles of mechanics, gas laws, fluid dynamics, and thermal dynamics; and relate the laws of physics as well as the chemistry of ABGs used in therapeutic procedures and diagnostic tests to respiratory care.
+Thirty-two classroom hours.
 Prerequisite: RSPT 1201.
-Corequisites: RSPT 1340 and 1410.
+Corequisites: RSPT 1340, 1410, and 1266.